Your Guide to Driving Legally in Germany

 International Drivers licence - issued in Germany

-According to regulation 110 of the National Road Traffic Act, a foreign licence is only valid in South Africa if it has been issued in one of South Africa’s official languages.
+According to Regulation 110 of the National Road Traffic Act, a foreign licence is only valid in South Africa if it is issued in one of South Africa’s official languages.
+Since a German licence is not, it will not be accepted on its own – you’ll need an International Driving Permit (IDP).

-Sie können den Internationalen Führerschein bei den Straßenverkehrsämtern (Führerscheinstelle) an Ihrem Wohnort beantragen.
+Sie können den Internationalen Führerschein bei der Führerscheinstelle an Ihrem Wohnort beantragen.
+Zuständig ist:

 Rules and reciprocal licence agreements for each country